Legal Notice

 A complaint is defined as an expression of dissatisfaction, made orally or in writing, to a mediator or to a member of staff about a Contract Centre mediator.
 The relative seriousness of a complaint can be difficult to assess, however we assume that all complaints are potentially serious and therefore all complaints should be recorded and analysed.

-Any concerns about mediators or staff which relate to mediation should be raised in the first instance with Reece Turner or Karen Spalding.
+Any concerns about mediators or staff which relate to mediation should be raised in the first instance with the director or HR.
 If you feel that the concern or matter you have raised has not been dealt with to your satisfaction, then you may wish to make a formal complaint.
 We set out the steps to do so in our formal complaints procedure below.

-We reserve the right not to deal with complaints made more than 12 months from the date of the event complained of.
-Making a formal complaint Please address your formal letter of complaint to Reece Turner, Partner Member, at Rocky Marketing SL Camino de Las Canadas 1D Centro De Negocios 14- 15, 29640 Mijas Malaga and provide the following details:
+Making a formal complaint Please address your formal letter of complaint to Camino de Las Canadas 1D Centro De Negocios 14- 15, 29640 Mijas Malaga and provide the following details:

 Your name and address;